RohanTekale/Data-Analysis-app/README.md

 - **YData Profiling**: Generates an automatic data profiling report from a pandas DataFrame.
 - **Base64 & BytesIO**: Handles file downloads (HTML report).

+## Future Improvements
+- Support for additional file types (e.g., Excel).
+- More interactive visualizations within Streamlit.
+- Handling larger datasets more efficiently.
+- Deployment to cloud platforms like Heroku or Streamlit Cloud.

+## License
+This project is licensed under the MIT License.

+## Contributing
+Feel free to open issues or submit pull requests for any improvements or bug fixes.